 Physician Portion:

+Physician Portion.

-My patient, has a severe,
+My patient, , t nas a severe,

-potentially life-threatening al lergy to s been instructed in the
+potentially life-threatening alle rgy to He/She ha s been instructed in the

-proper use of the epi-pen an situations. d should be allowed to posses ss and self-administer in school for use in emergency
+proper use of the epi-pen and should be allowed to posse ss and self-administer in school f or use in emergency

+situations.

 Physician's Name (printed)

 Physician's Signature

 Clinic Address

 Address City/Town State

 Phone

 Parent Portion:

-I agree with my child's physi cian and give my son/daughte er,
+I agree with my child's physici an and give my son/daughte er, ,

-permission to carry his/her e pi-pen in school, to be used a s directed by his/her physician.
+permission to carry his/her ep i-pen in school, to be used a as directed by his/her physician.

 Parent/Guardian (print)

 Parent/Guardian (signature) Date